-The new Support at Home program is a 'user pays' model where a person only contributes for the services they receive, except for clinical care services.
-No one will be required to pay for clinical (nursing) or allied health services, regardless of their income or pension status.
+The new Support at Home program is a 'user pays' model where a person only pays for the services they receive, except for clinical supports.
+No one will be required to pay for clinical supports, regardless of their income or pension status.
+The government sets the percentage you are required to pay.
+Your provider, or the supplier of the goods or services, sets the price for each service type.